Davis A. Suskind, MD

 Psychodynamic Psychiatry

 Psychodynamic psychiatry insists that cure is not always the eradication of symptoms but the expansion of psychic capacity: the ability to think rather than enact, to symbolize rather than somatize, to mourn rather than repeat, to relate rather than defend against relationship itself.
-Medication may be indispensable in making this work possible, but it is not equivalent to the work.
+Medication may be indispensable in making this work possible, but it often is not equivalent to the work.

 A humane psychiatry does not ask us to choose between brain and mind.